Kylin-Network/kylin-collator/README.md

 # Kylin Node

-This repository is set up to use `docker`.
+This repository is set up to use [Docker](https://www.docker.com/).
 Launching your chain with docker will automatically start two validators and launches the full user interface on port 3001.
 However, you can build from source if you prefer.

 ## Local Development